Local History: Donald Judd and Yayoi Kusama

 “She worked very hard.
 She worked obsessively… She’d work right through the night as far as I can tell… Most paintings were done in one shot.
 I couldn’t understand how she could do it.
 She would start in the corner and go across.
 On the 40 foot painting you can tell that it was probably rolled up and she would start it at one edge and go across it.”

-On visits to Kusama’s studio, Judd would sometimes help her in the process of stuffing her soft sculptures, including Accumulation no. 1, a relief made of discarded egg cartons, seen here at the Green Gallery, New York in 1962.
+On visits to Kusama’s studio, Judd would sometimes help her in the process of stuffing her soft sculptures, including Accumulation no. 1, an assemblage that includes an armchair with stuffed phallic protrusions, seen here at the Green Gallery, New York in 1962.

 Although both Judd and Kusama eventually moved out of their lofts on East 19th Street, with Judd moving to 101 Spring Street in the Winter of 1969, they continued their friendship.
 In 1974, Kusama gifted Judd with a set of carpentry tools including a Nokogiri (Japanese saw) and an Ono (a traditional Japanese wood cutter).
 In February 1978, Judd visited Kusama while in Japan for an exhibition of his at Galerie Watari, Tokyo.